Tips for everyday life with an artificial joint

 - very low beds

-💡 Many patients sleep better in the first few weeks with a firm pillow or positioning pillow.
+Many patients sleep in the first weeks better with a firm pillow or positioning pillow.

 14. Mental safety in everyday life – the often forgotten factor

-Not only muscles, but also the mind needs training.
+Not only muscles, the head also needs training.

 - cramped movements